-The SPICE3 energy efficiency project aims to develop a platform to enable energy efficiency improvements across the European chemical industry, particularly SMEs.
-SPICE3 is a Cefic initiative and is running in cooperation with a number of national chemical federations and other partners.
-It has also been selected for funding by the European Commission.
+The SPICE3 energy efficiency project aims to develop a platform to enable energy efficiency improvements across the European chemical industry, particularly in small and medium enterprises (SMEs).
+SPICE3 is a Cefic initiative and is carried out in cooperation with a number of national chemical federations and other partners.
+It is partly funded by the European Commission (EC).

 Energy efficiency is key to the transition towards a more competitive, secure and sustainable energy system.